-3. Choose the My Library item from the navigation drawer.
+3. Choose the Library item from the navigation drawer.

-You see only those items on your phone.
+You see only those items stored directly on your phone.
 The rest of your library, you can assume, is held on the Internet.

-To see your entire library again, repeat these steps but in Step 2 slide the master control to the Off position.
+To see your entire library again, repeat these steps, and in Step 2, ensure that the master control is in the Off position.